rohith9s/rohith9s/README.md

 <h3><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> Rohith Varala | 💻 Full Stack Web Developer 💻 | 🛸 India , USA <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"></h3>
 </div>

-I am originally from Hyderabad, India but currently living in Illinois, USA and pursuing my Masters in Computer Science from [SIUE](https://www.siue.edu/).
+I am originally from Hyderabad, India and currently living in Illinois, USA and pursuing my Masters in Computer Science from [SIUE](https://www.siue.edu/).
 I am a full stack web developer.
 I love contributing to open source projects, and I am ever ready to learn more.
 I always strive to develop applications which add value to people's lives.
 I always believe in quote, *"Currency & Chair won't give you Life... ❤ more people, ❤ your country, ❤ your profession.."*

 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces (*"If you can dream, your machine  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> can do it"*).
 I take great care in the experience, architecture, and code quality of the things I build.